BasementKrew/revelation.io/_posts/2017-10-02-codable-json-swift.md

 ### Side loaded models

-Now we bring it all together with a side loaded model.
+We can bring it all home with some side loaded models.

 ```javascript
 {